Choosing the best Manuka honey is actually not so easy. Every person’s taste differs and matters.

 The origin of Manuka honey traces back to the manuka tree, abundantly found in New Zealand and the southern part of Australia.
 Hence, some people call it New Zealand honey.

-This type of honey is derived explicitly from honey produced by bees who fed on the nectars of the manuka bushes.
+This type of honey is derived explicitly from honey produced by bees who feed on the nectars of the manuka bushes.
 This honey cannot be produced other than from the flowers of the said bush.

 The manuka bush is indigenous to New Zealand and Australia.
 Hence, only these two countries produce this kind of honey.
 Then, they are imported into the US.